 The MIPS Spherical system is a huge step up from a regular MIPS system for this kind of helmet.
 Instead of the plastic yellow sheet in between the rider’s head and outer shell like a regular MIPS helmet, the MIPS Spherical system has a thin, foam liner and the rotation seems smoother than regular MIPS.

 The conversion can be a little harsh on the finger tips, but it’s not that much of a pain and takes less than thirty seconds to convert it in either direction.
 The only downside to the chinbar is that fanny pack wearing enduro-ers will have a hard time carrying it, unless they switch to a hydration pack.

-The Super 3R will suit singletrack riders who occasionally ride at a bike park and don’t push the limits too hard, better than the Super DH will.
-The Super DH is more of a gravity helmet that can be reduced to half its size when it’s time for a trail ride.
+The Bell Super 3R will suit singletrack riders who occasionally ride at a bike park and don’t push the limits too hard, better than the Bell Super DH will.
+The Bell Super DH is more of a gravity helmet that can be reduced to half its size when it’s time for a trail ride.
 But for someone who only wants one helmet, period, the Super DH is still very comfortable as a half-shell, so either way, it’s a good choice.